 Tracking can be performed using a live map, a compass with distance countdown or by holding your smartphone up.
 Assuming you’re pointing the phone’s camera in the right direction, a little icon pops up on the screen showing you the child’s whereabouts.

 Weenect has a seven day battery life, can be used in more than 68 countries globally and uploads location data each and every minute.
 This makes it a pretty reliable option whether kids are down at the park or playing at the beach while on holiday.
-It works in all of Europe plus a few outposts, including Korea, Madagascar, Australia, Ghana, India and Malaysia.

 My Buddy Tag is a bluetooth enabled device that helps parents keep their children safe in a number of different ways.
 The little gadget provides an out of range alert; water safety alert (to help prevent accidental drowning); panic alarm; and personal ID to help reunite a lost child with the parents.